fellipetoffolo/nth-prime-using-mpi/README.md

 # MPI program for calculating the nth prime number

 This program takes advantage of multiple processing units to calculate the nth prime number based on parallelism by data partitioning.
-It uses the MPI C library for passing messages betweens the proccess, enabling them to communicate with each other.
+It uses the MPI C library for passing messages betweens the processes, enabling them to communicate with each other.

 The structure of the repository is simply divided into: